decent-im/prosody-modules/mod_firewall/README.markdown

 be used in some [chains](#chains), such as for outgoing messages (the recipient may be on another server).

-Performance note: these checks can potentially cause storage access (especially if the recipient is currently offline), so you may want to limit its use in high-traffic situations, and place rules containing a roster check below other rules (such as a rate limiter).
-The storage access is performed unconditionally before the first rule that contains a roster-based condition, even if earlier conditions in that rule do not match.
+Performance note: these checks can potentially cause storage access (especially if the recipient is currently offline), so you may want to limit their use in high-traffic situations, and place rules containing a roster check below other rules (such as a rate limiter).
+The storage access is performed unconditionally just before evaluation of the first rule that contains a roster-based condition, even if earlier conditions in that rule do not match.

 #### IN ROSTER